Student Records

 You can update your Preferred Name through your ctcLink account.

-• Official legal documentation showing your name and/or name change
+- Official legal documentation that verifies your name or the name change.

-• You can use this tool to enter or update your Social Security number (SSN) or Tax Identification number (TIN) or to formally opt out.
+- You can use this Tax Information Tool to enter or update your Social Security number (SSN) or Tax Identification number (TIN) or to formally opt out.

 You can update your address, preferred email address, and phone number through ctcLink.